jiweiqi/covid19-mobility/README.md

 You can find interactive visulizations of the projection and model details at [covid19-mobility.com](https://covid19-mobility.com/).

-This study used resources at the National Transportation Research Center (NTRC) at Oak Ridge National Laboratory (ORNL), the Energy Systems Center at Argonne National Laboratory (ANL), and Massachusetts of Institute of Technology (MIT).
+This study used resources at the National Transportation Research Center at Oak Ridge National Laboratory, the Aramco Services Company: Aramco Research Center – Detroit, the Department of Mechanical Engineering at Massachusetts of Institute of Technology (MIT), the Michigan Department of Transportation, and the Energy Systems Division at Argonne National Laboratory, and .
 The authors are solely responsible for the views expressed in this study.
 For more details about our team, please visit [teem.ornl.gov/poda.shtml](https://teem.ornl.gov/poda.shtml).

 We would like to thanks the helps from